rokucommunity/rooibos/docs/index.md

 Rooibos provides a library of annotations which can be used to define TestSuites, It groups, Test Cases, Parameterized tests, and more.
 All annotations are of the following form

-NOTE - these are not official bsc compiler annotations - I will be making 4.1 release compatible with those.
+NOTE - these are official bsc compiler annotations; not like comments in the previous version of rooibos _do not_ put a `'` in front of the, and use `@brighterscript("argument1", 2, "argument3", ["syntax])`

 ```
-@ANNOTATION DATA
+@annotation(args...)
 ```

-Where `ANNOTATION`, is the roku annotation and DATA is the data passed to it. e.g. `@it("")that it handles an empty collection`, defines a test case, with the title `that it handles an empty collection`
+Where `ANNOTATION`, is the roku annotation and DATA is the data passed to it. e.g. `@it("that it handles an empty collection")`, defines a test case, with the title `that it handles an empty collection`

 Some annotations act as modifiers.
 In these cases, they will affect some other annotation.
 For example `@only`, and `@ignore` will affect the following `@testSuite`, `@it` or `@it` annotation.